 DISCLAIMER: HomeWork Solutions specializes in payroll and payroll tax compliance for household employers.
 We cannot assist clients with personal income tax matters per Internal Revenue Service regulations.
 We strongly encourage G-5 visa holders to obtain qualified professional assistance with their income tax filings, most especially in the first year they file.
 The following is provided as general background only, and all questions should be directed to professionals licensed to prepare personal income tax returns.

 HomeWork Solutions provides payroll and employment tax services to employer’s with domestics working in the US on a G-5, A-3 and NATO-7 Visa.
 These employers and their G-5, A-3 and NATO-7 domestics are often confused about income taxation.
 The following are general income tax guidelines that apply to the vast majority of G-5, A-3 and NATO-7 domestics.

 Income tax filings are typically due on or before April 15 for the prior calendar year.
 The G-5 must file income taxes because, unlike their G-4 sponsor, their income is subject to US income taxation.
-The G-4 sponsor has the obligation to insure their domestic complies with US income tax filing obligations, and failure to file the proper documents can result in a denial of visa renewal or extension.
+The G-4 sponsor has the obligation to ensure their domestic complies with US income tax filing obligations, and failure to file the proper documents can result in a denial of visa renewal or extension.

 Which Federal Form to File?

 A G-5, A-3 and NATO-7 domestic who is filing as a Resident Alien in the current tax year will complete Federal Form 1040 (or 1040EZ) according to it’s instructions.
 Resident aliens are eligible for all exemptions, deductions and credits available to U.S. citizens.
 Please remember that to be entitled to valid exemptions for a spouse or dependent children, the family members MUST be legally present in the United States.
 A resident alien who provides material support to dependents abroad MAY NOT claim these dependents on his/her tax returns.